 Pass at least one course per year.

 Courses may only be repeated once.
-No supplementary examinations are awarded.

 Students with a weighted average for the coursework and dissertation in excess of 75%, including at least 75% for the dissertation, will be awarded the degree with distinction.
+Only those courses completed at UCT and counting toward the degree would be counted.
+The weighting would be by NOF credits with course work counting a maximum of 72 credits.

-specialising in APPLIED ECONOMICS [CM031EC008]
+Master of Commerce specialising in APPLIED ECONOMICS [CM031EC008]